apigee/consumer-data-standards-au/README.md

 The reference implementation can accelerate Open Banking implementation in multiple ways:
 - Quick delivery of a sandbox API environment, returning mock data.
 - Reusable artefacts (implemented as shared flows) can be included in real API implementations.
-- Leverage the implemented Apigee/Standalone OIDC Provider interaction to kickstart the interaction between Apigee and a real OIDC Provider.
+- Showcase integration with Okta, a market-leading standards-based Identity Provider.
 - The Dynamic Client Registration functionality can be reused as is, with perhaps minor changes to adapt to the way dynamic clients are registered with a real OIDC provider.

 **This is not an officially supported Google product.**